 Will a U.S. Economic Collapse Happen in 2017?

 Could the U.S. experience an economic collapse in 2017?
-The idea sounds pretty implausible; after all, U.S. stocks are at record levels, unemployment has fallen to 4.6%, and the Fed recently raised its key lending rate.
+The idea sounds pretty implausible; after all, U.S. stocks are at record levels, unemployment has fallen to 4.4%, and the Fed recently raised its key lending rate for the second time in 2017.
 Surely these are signs that the U.S. economy is going strong?

-There has been a lot of hype about how the unemployment rate has improved over the last number of years, from around 10% in early 2010 to 4.6% in November 2016.
-And frankly, halving the unemployment rate to just 4.6% is pretty incredible.
+There has been a lot of hype about how the unemployment rate has improved over the last number of years, from around 10% in early 2010 to 4.4% in April 2017.
+And frankly, reducing the unemployment rate to just 4.4% is pretty incredible.
 Unfortunately, it isn’t really true.
 Or rather, it is if you don’t look at all the data provided by the Bureau of Labor Statistics (BLS).
-(Source: “Employment Situation November 2016,” Bureau of Labor Statistics, December 2, 2016.)
+(Source: “Employment Situation Summary,” Bureau of Labor Statistics, July 7, 2017.)

-Consider the November jobs report.
-According to the BLS, the unemployment rate fell to 4.6% and 178,000 new jobs were created.
-On the surface, this sounds amazing, and perhaps President Obama deserves another Nobel Prize.
-But it isn’t and he doesn’t.
+Consider the June jobs report.
+According to the BLS, the unemployment rate stayed level at 4.4% and 222,000 new jobs were created.
+On the surface, this sounds amazing.
+But it isn’t.

 #2.
 U.S. Inflation Is Stretching American Households